kata-ai/kata-platform-docs/docs/tutorial/create-igdm-bot-handover-from-chatbot-to-agent.md

 2. Go to menu: Settings > Integrations > Agent Bot.
 You will see this screen and information that you’re still in the first step to finalize

 ![image alt text](./images/ig-handover/image_18.png)

+> Edit the agent bot to paste webhook URL from Kata Platform

 3. Click "Edit" button in the agent bot configuration